BassiGui/celler-guilherme-bassi/README.md

 ### Prerequisite

-Before start, you will need to install some setting on your computer, like:
+Before start, you will need to install some settings in your computer, like:
-[Node.js](https://nodejs.org/en/), You will need a good editor to see the code, I recomend [VSCode](https://code.visualstudio.com/)
+[Node.js](https://nodejs.org/en/), You will also need a good editor to see the code, I recomend [VSCode](https://code.visualstudio.com/)

 ### 🛠 Technology

-There are the technology that I used in this project
+These are the technologies that I have used in this project:

 - [MockAPI](https://mockapi.io/)
 - [Node.js](https://nodejs.org/en/)